Required Sixth Semester* Data

 - The validation process will take several minutes (5 minutes minimum) so allow enough time and then click the “Refresh” button to check if the validation is complete.

-- If the file status id :Validated” no further action is required.
+- If the file status is “Validated” no further action is required.

-- If the file status is “Validated errors Found,” the errors must be corrected before any students on the file can be considered for State scholar designation.
+- If the file status is “Validation Errors Found,” the errors must be corrected before any students on the file can be considered for State scholar designation.
 Instructions for correcting errors are provided in the SSP File Upload User Guide.

-- Note that file validation is different from processing.
-Validation verified that all records in the file are complete (no missing fields) and formatted correctly.
-You will be notified later in the year when the data processing cycle, during which state Scholars are named, begins.
+- Note that file validation is different from data processing.
+Validation verifies that all records in the file are complete (no missing fields) and formatted correctly.
+Schools are notified each year when the data processing cycle, during which State Scholars are named, begins.

-Option Two allows high schools to submit the required sixth semester data for individual records via the SSP system.
-Schools will be notified when this option is available.
+Once made available each year (typically in the fall), Option Two allows high schools to submit the required sixth semester data online, via the SSP system.

 - Students who took either the ACT or SAT during the designated period (August 1 - June 30 of the student's junior year) will display on the Student List Eligibility screen.

-- Step-by-step instructions for the online SSP component, including sample screen prints, are provided via the SSP Online Processing User Guide (there is also a link to the document in the right menu of this page)
+- Step-by-step instructions for using the SSP system, including sample screen prints, are provided via the SSP Online Processing User Guide (there is also a link to the document in the right-margin menu of this page).

-- An Illinois State Scholar Program (SSP) Sixth Semester Academic Information Request Form (the 2021-22 form will be updated when option two becomes available) must be completed and submitted by the high school for any student who should be considered for SSP designation but does not appear on the online SSP system.
+- An Illinois State Scholar Program (SSP) Sixth Semester Academic Information Request form must be completed and submitted by the high school for any student who should be considered for SSP designation but does not appear on the online SSP system.
 The form may also be used to notify ISAC of issues that require exceptions processing (i.e., if duplicate student records appear in the SSP system).

 - The GAP Access portal is available 24 hours a day, 7 days a week.
 Data processing takes place each day between the hours of 7 a.m. and 10 p.m.
 (CT).
-Data submitted after 10 p.m. will be processed and dated the following day (for example, sixth semester data submitted at 11 p.m. on Monday, June 22 would be processed and dated Tuesday, June 23).
-The system works best with Internet Explorer 8.0 and above.
+Data submitted after 10 p.m. will be processed and dated the following day (for example, sixth semester data submitted at 11 p.m. on Monday, July 19 would be processed and dated Tuesday, July 20).
+GAP Access can be experienced best using the Google Chrome browser.